top of page

 “Anti-racism takes work.
 The work starts with you.”
 Jeffrey Boakye

 The Homa team is made up of experienced psychotherapists, tutors and supervisors who are deeply engaged in anti-racist and socially just practice.
-We are well resourced, personally, professionally and collectively to hold the complexity of a 50/50 training environment.
-Our tutors are in ongoing supervision and professional development, including specialist supervision with Dr Aileen Alleyne and Patmarie Coleman, both senior psychotherapists from the Global Majority.
+We are well resourced, personally, professionally and collectively to hold the complexity of a balanced training environment.
+Our tutors are in ongoing supervision and professional development, including supervision with Dr Aileen Alleyne and Patmarie Coleman, both leading psychotherapists in the field.
 This means we are supported to recognise and respond to the emotional, relational and group dynamics that arise when exploring race, identity and power.

 We know that meaningful dialogue about racism can evoke strong feelings: grief, anger, shame, defensiveness, and we approach these as opportunities for learning, reflection and growth.
 Our emphasis is on containment, care and accountability, ensuring that this work takes place within clear ethical and therapeutic boundaries and supported structures for reflection, mentorship and independent supervision.